Built on film,

 run on passion.

 It started with film photography at festivals.
-There's something about loading a roll, winding it on, and waiting to see what came back from the lab that no digital camera has ever replicated.
-Not better exposure, not more megapixels - just the feeling of holding the moment in your hands.
+There's something about loading a roll, winding it on, and waiting to see what comes back from the lab that no digital camera has ever replicated.
+Not better exposure, not more megapixels – the feeling of holding the moment in your hands.

-We started shooting events together - weddings, parties, the occasional chaotic student night - and we kept noticing the same thing.
-The photos people cared about most weren't the ones on their phones.
-They were the blurry film shots pinned to a noticeboard, the disposable camera prints from a hen do, the faded Polaroid stuck to a fridge years later.
+Shooting weddings and parties together, we kept noticing the same thing: the photos people treasured weren't the ones on their phones.
+They were the blurry film shots pinned to a noticeboard, the disposable-camera prints from a hen do, the faded Polaroid still stuck to a fridge years later.

 "Physical photos do something to a room that digital ones simply can't."

 So we built something.
-Nick machined the wooden cabinet by hand - solid ash with brushed aluminium corners - and we packed it with proper photography gear: a full-frame sensor, studio flash, dye-sublimation printer.
-The kind of setup a photo lab would use, in a box that looks like it belongs in 1920.
+Nick machined the wooden cabinet by hand – solid ash with brushed aluminium corners – and we packed it with proper photography gear: a full-frame sensor, studio flash, a dye-sublimation printer.
+Lab-grade kit, in a box that looks like it belongs in 1920.

-The first event we took it to, the queue for the pod was longer than the bar queue within twenty minutes.
-Guests were comparing strips, passing them to people they'd just met, tucking them into jacket pockets like they were something to treasure.
-That's when we knew we were onto something.
+At its first event, the queue for the booth overtook the bar queue within twenty minutes.
+Guests compared strips, passed them to people they'd just met, tucked them into jacket pockets like something worth keeping.
+That's when we knew.

-unimoments now covers events right across Devon and the South West.
-Every booking still gets the same attention - a bespoke print design, a host who genuinely cares, and photos that'll still be on fridges five years from now.
+unimoments now covers events across Devon and the South West.
+Every booking still gets the same care – a bespoke print design, a host who genuinely gives a damn, and photos that'll still be on fridges five years from now.